-Letters of cooperation/support or administrative agreements from organizations collaborating in the project, such as law enforcement and correctional agencies (if applicable).
+Letters of cooperation/support (LOC/LOS) or administrative agreements from organizations collaborating in the project, such as law enforcement and correctional agencies (if applicable).
+LOC/LOS or administrative agreements do not supersede or equate to solicitation required tribal resolutions or executive orders.